 South Africa has some of the cleanest tap water in the world!
 So ditch your plastic bottle and use your reusable bottle!

 The currency of the country is the South African Rand (RAD).
-Rands can be easly found abroad at the currency exchange office.
+Rands can be easily found abroad at the currency exchange office.
 Also, South Africa has a well-developed financial system and extensive bank network so you will be able to pay with your credit card there in most of the places.

 In South Africa, the power plugs and sockets are of type D, M and N. The standard voltage is 230 V and the standard frequency is 50 Hz.
 You will see that the plugs are characterized by 3 round pin forming a triangle.

 Are there any questions and answers that I have missed?
 Drop them below and I will try my best help you :) Or if you have other suggestions for inserting Lion King reference, I will be happy to add them.

 Do you like the content?
 Why not help me by buying me a virtual cup of tea?